-A blockchain simulation demonstrating core concepts: blocks, mining, transactions, and peer-to-peer networking with a focus on cryptographic integrity.
+A blockchain simulation demonstrating core concepts: blocks, mining, transactions, and peer-to-peer networking, served via Uvicorn with LevelDB for storage.

 Real-time hand gesture detection via webcam using cvzone and OpenCV — an exploration of computer vision pipelines.